developer-zebra/developer-zebra-site/src/mdna/index.md

    title: DataWedge Does Edge Detection, Full-document Capture
    subtitle: New in Zebra DataWedge 8.2
    description: Easily capture an entire form without the need for a barcode by automatically detecting the edges of the form during document scans with DataWedge 8.2.
-   url: /datawedge/latest/guide/about/
+   url: /datawedge
    video: DI8pxsTJdtI
    video_type: youtube
    button_text: Learn More
  - image-location: left
    title: New Term-based Licensing Puts Admins in Charge
    subtitle: New in Zebra Enterprise Browser 3.0.6
    description: Term-based licensing allows organizations to purchase Enterprise Browser licenses for a limited time period, giving administrators additional flexibility when planning projects and budgets.
-One-, three- and five-year terms available, as is a 90-day trial term.
+One-, three- and five-year terms are available, as is a 90-day trial term.
 Also new is a 30-day evaluation term, which comes preinstalled with every EB 3.0 download.
-   url: /enterprise-browser/3-0/guide/about/
+   url: /enterprise-browser
    video: IjNspS96BNg
    video_type: youtube
    button_text: Learn More